qLab/qLib/README.md

 [To read more on configuration, see the documentation on Packages](https://www.sidefx.com/docs/houdini/ref/plugins.html)

-(Please note that qLib requires 17.5.321 or higher for packages to work.)
+(Please note that qLib requires 17.5.321 or higher for its package to work.)

 ##### Older Houdini versions